ayushdas97/gilbert-research/README.md

 2. **Code:**
    - Python scripts and Jupyter notebooks for data preprocessing, analysis, and visualization.
-   - R scripts for statistical analysis and visualization.

 3. **Results:**
    - Visualizations, tables, and summary reports of the analysis results.